bluealloy/revm/documentation/src/crates/revm/evm.md

 ## Runtime

 Runtime consist of list of functions from `Handler` that are called in predefined order.
-They are grouped by functionality on `Verification`, `Main`, `Frame` and `Instruction` functions.
+They are grouped by functionality on `Verification`, `PreExecution`, `ExecutionLoop`, `PostExecution` and `Instruction` functions.
 Verification function are related to the preverification of set `Environment` data.
-Main function is the main logic of the transaction execution.
-Frame function handles call and creates and sub calls.
-And Instruction functions are instruction table that executes opcodes.
+Pre/Post execution function are function that deduct and reward caller beneficiary.
+And `ExecutionLoop` functions handles initial call and creates and sub calls. `Instruction` functions are instruction table that is used inside Interpreter to execute opcodes.

 `Evm` execution runs **two** loops.
 First loop is call loop that everything starts with, it creates call frames, handles subcalls and its return outputs and call Interpreter loop to execute bytecode instructions it is handled by `ExecutionLoopHandler`.
 Second loop is `Interpreter` loop that loops over bytecode opcodes and executes instruction from `InstructionTable`.